molily/molily.de/_posts/2016-01-18-javascript-web-apps.md

 Accessibility is a topic that was long neglected in the JavaScript community, and it’s still neglected in the broader web development community.
 We need meaningful criticism and advice to improve the accessibility of today’s web apps.
 That’s why I’m disappointed by such blunt statements:

 <blockquote>
-<p>“In terms of accessibility, rendering semantic HTML on the server-side provides an out-of-the-box support.”</p>
+<p>“In terms of accessibility, rendering semantic HTML on the server-side provides an out-of-the-box support.
+There is only a limited set of things that you can do with HTML, and again this is a feature, not a bug.”</p>
+<p>“You can address some of those problems within an SPA, too.
+But it takes effort.
+With the ROCA approach, you have a well-known, extremely mature, proven architecture to rely on.”</p>
 </blockquote>

 This is misleading.
 Your HTML is not more accessible or more semantic when it’s rendered on the server.
 Whether you render HTML on the server or in the browser, <em>you</em> need to write accessible and semantic markup.